G-Node/python-odml/doc/tutorial.rst

     >>> d = xmlparser.load("sample.odml")
     >>> d.finalize()

-Only the parser does not automatically resolve link properties, as the referenced sections may not yet be available.
+Note: Only the parser does not automatically resolve link properties, as the referenced sections may not yet be available.
 However, when manually setting the ``link`` (or ``include``) attribute, it will be immediately resolved.
 To avoid this behaviour, set the ``_link`` (or ``_include``)